 Camping can actually be more enjoyable later in the season - even into the cooler months of September and October, on occasion - as there's less heat and humidity and fewer bugs to deal with.
 To keep it extremely simple and affordable, set up camp in your own backyard (little ones will still have a blast, and you're not too far from modern conveniences, should you need them.)
 There are also plenty of affordable (and even free) campgrounds throughout our region; do a simple online search to find one that suits your family!

 Public pools and splash pads tend to close mid-to-late August and, at the latest, Labor Day, so be sure to give them a call and ensure they're open before you make the trip.
 But also consider friends and family with pools, who may keep them open a little longer.
-Additionally, note that kiddie pools and small above-ground pools tend to go on sale mid-summer and are the perfect investment right now, as they're easy to set up and take down, and an affordable way to let the kids stay cool in those last, sizzling days of late summer.
+Additionally, note that kiddie pools and small above-ground pools tend to go on sale mid-summer and are the perfect investment right now, as they're easy to set up and take down, and an affordable way to let the kids stay cool in those last, sizzling days of late summer and early fall.
 Plus, you'll have it ready to break out on the first hot day next year!

 Don't forget about the many lakes in our region, too!